feihe/feihe.github.io/index.md

 ### <font color=green>News</font>

+- Dec 01, 2023: Our paper, titled \"P4Inv: Inferring Packet Invariants for Verification of Stateful P4 Programs\", was accepted by INFOCOM 2024.

 - Aug 29, 2023: Our paper, titled \"Automated Ambiguity Detection in Layout-Sensitive Grammars\", was finally accepted by OOPSLA 2023.

 - Dec 9, 2022: Our paper, titled \"Data-driven Recurrent Set Learning For Non-termination Analysis\", was accepted by ICSE 2023.